MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cosmosdb/consuming.md

 This article, and accompanying sample application, demonstrates a Todo list application where the tasks are stored in an Azure Cosmos DB document database.
 For more information about the sample application, see [Understanding the sample](~/xamarin-forms/data-cloud/walkthrough.md).

-> [!NOTE]
-> The DocumentDB Client Library is currently not compatible with Universal Windows Platform (UWP) applications.
-However, an Azure Cosmos DB document database can be used from a UWP application by creating a middle-tier web service which uses the DocumentDB Client Library, and invoking this service from the UWP application.

 For more information about Azure Cosmos DB, see the [Azure Cosmos DB Documentation](/azure/cosmos-db/).

 ## Setup

 The process for integrating an Azure Cosmos DB document database into a Xamarin.Forms application is as follows:

 1. Create a Cosmos DB account.
-For more information, see [Create a Cosmos DB account](/azure/cosmos-db/documentdb-dotnetcore-get-started#step-1-create-a-documentdb-account).
+For more information, see [Create an Azure Cosmos DB account](/azure/cosmos-db/sql-api-dotnetcore-get-started#step-1-create-an-azure-cosmos-db-account).
-1. Add the [DocumentDB Client Library](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB.Core) NuGet package to the platform projects in the Xamarin.Forms solution.
+1. Add the [Azure Cosmos DB .NET Standard client library](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB.Core) NuGet package to the platform projects in the Xamarin.Forms solution.
 1. Add `using` directives for the `Microsoft.Azure.Documents`, `Microsoft.Azure.Documents.Client`, and `Microsoft.Azure.Documents.Linq` namespaces to classes that will access the Cosmos DB account.

-After performing these steps, the DocumentDB Client Library can be used to configure and execute requests against the document database.
+After performing these steps, the Azure Cosmos DB .NET Standard client library can be used to configure and execute requests against the document database.

 > [!NOTE]
-> The Azure DocumentDB Client Library can only be installed into platform projects, and not into a Portable Class Library (PCL) project.
+> The Azure Cosmos DB .NET Standard client library can only be installed into platform projects, and not into a Portable Class Library (PCL) project.
 Therefore, the sample application is a Shared Access Project (SAP) to avoid code duplication.
-However, the `DependencyService` class can be used in a PCL project to invoke Azure DocumentDB Client Library code contained in platform-specific projects.
+However, the `DependencyService` class can be used in a PCL project to invoke Azure Cosmos DB .NET Standard client library code contained in platform-specific projects.

 ## Consuming the Azure Cosmos DB account